cheind/image-stitch/OutOfFocusAnalysis.md

 1. **Generate the final image** by integrating the pixel values from the warped images, using the computed weights to determine the most reliable information for each pixel position.

-Aside from steps 1 and 3, this approach aligns with the default image stitching pipeline.
+Aside from steps 1 and 3, this approach aligns with the default image stitching pipeline as described in [PlanarImageStitching](./PlanarImageStitching.md).

 ## Focal plane